 The goal of medical nutrition therapy is to promote healthy eating, well-being, and help individuals manage a variety of chronic health conditions such as heart disease, digestive issues, food allergies or intolerances.

 - Food and nutrition education including tips for meal planning and grocery shopping

-- Medical Nutrition Therapy and counselling for chronic disease management
+- Medical Nutrition Therapy and counselling for prevention and treatment of malnutrition and chronic disease management

 How can an outpatient dietitian help?

 - Chronic health conditions: heart disease, gout, osteoporosis, liver disease, etc.

 - Digestive issues: Crohn's disease, ulcerative colitis, irritable bowel syndrome, celiac disease, etc.

 Your initial visit will take about 60 minutes and the dietitian will ask you about your: